Polynesian longfinned eel

 The Polynesian longfinned eel (Anguilla megastoma), also known as the Pacific long-finned eel, is an eel in the family Anguillidae.
-It was described by Johann Jakob Kaup in 1856.
-It is a tropical eel found in freshwaters in the Pacific, including Sulawesi, Indonesia; the Society Islands, and Pitcairn.
+It was first described by Johann Jakob Kaup in 1856.
+A. megastoma is a tropical eel found in freshwaters in the Pacific, including Sulawesi, Indonesia; the Society Islands, and Pitcairn.
 The eels spend most of their lives in freshwater, but migrate to the ocean to breed.
-Males can reach a maximum total length of 100 centimetres, while females can reach a maximum TL of 165 centimetres and a maximum weight of 9,000 grams.